BARTCHIVES

 About

-"The Two Bagger" is meant to be a place to store more "blog" style posts on various cars, pictures, and random tidbits.
+"The Two Bagger" is meant to be a place to store more "blog" style posts on various cars, pictures, and random tidbits/trivia.
 At BART, a "two bagger" is a rather informal name for a two car train.
 Two car trains rolled in revenue service back in 1972.

 Archives